 Diabetic retinopathy is a common complication of diabetes which impairs vision over time and if left untreated can lead to blindness.
-According to the International Diabetes Federation in an article published in November 2010 - at least 300 million people worldwide have diabetes, and this figure is likely to reach 438 million by the year 2030.
-According to the World Health Organization ("WHO") in their 2007 report - Vision 2020 The Right to Sight, after 20 years duration more than 75% of patients will have some form of diabetic retinopathy.
 Laser photocoagulation is currently the standard treatment for this disease, although there has been increased use of pharmaceuticals in recent years.
 A single treatment of continuous wavelength laser photocoagulation has been shown to stabilize the patient's vision over the long term.
 Continuous wavelength laser photocoagulation treatments typically take several months to be fully effective and have been demonstrated to last for many years.
 This treatment presents a very cost efficient model, and presents a risk of varying degrees of vision loss to the patient.
 Pharmaceuticals can stabilize vision in the near term, as treatments typically take a few days to be fully effective and have been demonstrated to last for weeks.
 However, patients receiving pharmaceutical treatment for diabetic retinopathy require repeated injections.
 The injections are painful and the patients may experience side effects including increased risk of eye infections.
 Furthermore, a regimen of repeated injections is very costly to both the physician, in terms of time, and to the healthcare system, in terms of dollars spent on treatment.
 The short comings in treating this disease have led to a renewed interest in alternative approaches that may provide better patient outcomes.

 Glaucoma is a leading cause of blindness in the world.
-WHO estimates that approximately 60.5 million people had glaucoma in 2010 and given the aging of the world's population, this number is anticipated to increase to nearly 80 million by 2020.
 Currently, glaucoma is not curable, and vision loss resulting from glaucoma currently cannot be regained.
 Glaucoma is often chronic and must be monitored for the duration of the patient's life.
 Most cases of glaucoma can be controlled and vision loss slowed or halted by treatment.
 Pharmaceuticals are typically the first treatment method prescribed for glaucoma.
 These pharmaceutical treatments are commonly self-administered in drop form by the patients.
 Patients often have difficulties applying the pharmaceutical drops properly and may fail to appropriately or timely apply the medication, which may significantly reduce the effectiveness of the pharmaceutical.
 Even when administered correctly, pharmaceuticals have demonstrated reduced efficacy over time.
 When pharmaceuticals lose their effectiveness, laser treatment is often performed, and ultimately surgery may be required.
 The short comings in treating this disease have led to a renewed interest in surgical approaches that may allow treatment earlier and may result in better patient outcomes.

 AMD is a disease that affects the aged.
-WHO indicates that, in 2006, 3 million people had lost their sight due to AMD and that the number affected is expected to double by the year 2020.
-Unfortunately, although pharmaceuticals are used to delay vision loss there is currently no cure for AMD.
+Although pharmaceuticals are used to delay vision loss, there is currently no cure for AMD.
 Pharmaceuticals require repeated injections in the eye every six to eight weeks, which are painful, increase the risk of adverse side effects, are costly, and their long term viability is unproven.
 Continuous wavelength laser photocoagulation can also be used to treat AMD, although it is used less frequently because the disease often requires the laser to be applied to the area of the retina responsible for central vision and the likelihood of significant loss of visual function is too high.
 The short comings in treating this disease has led to a renewed interest in investigating alternative approaches that might allow treatment earlier which would result in better patient outcomes.